0

 An advocate of socialism and a champion of Mexico’s underprivileged and indigenous peoples, O’Gorman built multiple schools and public works according to his functionalist principles.
 Over the course of his career, his style evolved to become more organic, surrealist and deeply rooted in Mexican iconography.
 O’Gorman’s blend of midcentury modern design with regional materials and aesthetics resulted in a uniquely Mexican style of architecture that continues to influence major names in the field today.

 Casa Cueva, their home in the Pedregal section of Mexico City, was widely considered to be the O’Gormans’ most important architectural achievement.
-Completed in 1954, the astounding house-studio was constructed around a naturally formed lava cave and covered in fantastical petromurals which depicted prehispanic and Mexican iconography.
+Completed in 1954, the astounding house-studio was constructed around a naturally formed lava cave and covered in fantastical petromurals depicting prehispanic and Mexican iconography.
 Using rock sourced throughout the country, the home was a stunning feat of both engineering and artistic expression, hailed by critics at the time as the defining masterpiece of Juan O’Gorman’s career and one of Mexico’s most significant modernist buildings.
 Meanwhile, Helen O’Gorman translated her botanical studies into a wild and robust native garden–thus making the grounds of the home as culturally significant to Mexico as Casa Cueva itself.
 It was featured in numerous international periodicals and books, including a spread of photographs in LIFE Magazine.

 For years, Casa Cueva was considered a lost wonder of Mexico’s architectural landscape.
 We now know that a significant percentage of it still exists, with the possibility of restoration.

-LEARN ABOUT OUR PRESERVATION EFFORTS
+LEARN ABOUT OUR EFFORTS